NATIONAL AND INTERNATIONAL EXCHANGE PROGRAMS

 - request your official academic transcript from the Registrar’s office of York University;

 - obtain a letter of reference from two of your professors.

 The completed original application package must reach the Exchange Program Administrative Office (C112, York Hall), no later than the first week of January.

 The selection of the candidates will be based on their academic record, their proficiency in the language of the host country, their personal motivation and their ability to adapt to a new environment.

 To receive 30 credits from Glendon College, you must complete the equivalent of 60 ECTS (European Credit Transfer System) at the host university in Europe.
 For exchanges in Quebec, the Canadian credit system applies.

 Once you have been selected to participate in an exchange program and you have received confirmation of your acceptance by the host university, the list of courses you intend to take must be approved by the Chair or Coordinator of the department of your major.
-This is to ensure that the courses selected satisfy the requirements for your degree and that you will receive credits for them upon your return.
+This is to ensure that the courses selected satisfy the requirements for your degree and that you will receive credits for them at your return.